-- Note

-Implementations might include other error counter models, or might include the standard model and not indicate this in ERR<n>FR.
+-- Note --- Implementations might include other error counter models, or might include the stand not indicate this in ERR< n >FR. ard model and

 CFI, bits [11:10]

 Fault handling interrupt for corrected errors.
 Indicates whether the node implements a control for enabling fault handling interrupts on corrected errors.
 The defined values of this field are: